Skip to main content

 Looking for directions to Portsmouth in London, United Kingdom?

-Download the Moovit App to find the current schedule and step-by-step directions for Train or Bus routes that pass through Portsmouth.
+Download the Moovit App to find the current schedule and step-by-step directions for Bus or Train routes that pass through Portsmouth.

 Looking for the nearest stops closest to Portsmouth ?
-Check out this list of closest stops to your destination: The Hard Interchange; Southsea Hoverport; Portsmouth Iow Car Ferry Terminal; Portsmouth Harbour Station Pier.
+Check out this list of closest stops to your destination: The Hard Interchange; Portsmouth Harbour Station Pier; Southsea Hoverport.

 We make riding on public transit to Portsmouth easy, which is why over 1.5 million users, including users in London trust Moovit as the best app for public transit.